 College of Science and Health > Academics > Speech Language Pathology > Graduate Program > Speech Language Pathology (MS)

-Our MS in Speech-Language Pathology program will prepare you to become a speech-language pathologist (SLP) who treats all aspects of communicative and swallowing disorders across the life span (children through adults), including the following:
+Our Master of Science degree in Speech Language Pathology program will prepare you to become a speech language pathologist (SLP) who treats all aspects of communicative and swallowing disorders across the life span (children through adults), including the following:

 You’ll take classes that will focus on: